 We may collect Personal Information that you voluntarily provide to us when you contact us with a question or comment about our products and services.
 We generally collect one or more of the following types of Personal Information when you contact us with a question or comment or request information from us about our products and services: Your order number, name, email address, phone number, or address (billing, and or shipping).

 When you enter your email address while placing an order, we only use the email address for follow-up emails regarding the order.
 Such as an email confirmation of your order with an invoice, an email with tracking information and shipment confirmation, and occasionally a follow-up requesting information about your order or product experience.
-If you sign up for our email newsletters and marketing content, we will then send you weekly emails containing product updates, store photos, artist interviews, current deals and more!
-You can unsubscribe at anytime by clicking the link in the bottom of the email labeled "Unsubscribe".
+We may also remind you that the order has not been completed if you did not complete the order.
+If you sign up for our email newsletters and marketing content, we will then send you emails containing product updates, store photos, artist interviews, current deals and more!
+You can unsubscribe at anytime by clicking the link in the bottom of the email labeled "Unsubscribe", or "manage subscription".
 We do not share, sell, or distribute your email with any third parties, unless required by law, or disclosed when information is collected as stated above.
-Our email contact lists are stored under our account on the MailChimp email marketing platform, which we use to send out, and collect emails.
+Our email contact lists are stored under our accounts on the MailChimp email marketing platform & Sendlane email marketing platform, which we use to send out, and collect emails.

-If you do not wish to receive our email anymore, an unsubscribe button is located at the bottom of each email for your convenience.
+If you do not wish to receive our emails anymore, please click the "Manage Your Subscription." link located at the bottom of each email for your convenience.
 Or you can contact us HERE and asked to be removed.

 A cookie is a feature of your Internet Web browser, and most browsers are configured to automatically accept cookies.
 Cookies are files that your Web browser places on your computer's hard drive and which assign a unique identification code to your computer.
 Cookies do not enable us to retrieve from your computer any additional personal information about you other than information that you knowingly and willingly provide to Traditions through the order process or through our sign up forms.